-Wild bison have not roamed the UK landscape in 6,000 years… however that is set to change in the spring of 2022, when a small herd – three females and one male – will be released into a Kent woodland.
-It is hoped that not only will the project help the endangered species, but will also help to ‘rewild’ an area of woodland and open glades by naturally ‘killing’ trees by eating the bark and restoring soil nutrients.
+Wild bison have not roamed the UK landscape in 6,000 years… however that has all changed this month (August 2022) as a small herd – three females and one male – has now been released into a Kent woodland by Kent Wildlife Trust and Wildwood Trust.
+It is hoped that not only will the project help the endangered species, but will also support rewilding of an area of woodland and open glades by naturally ‘killing’ trees by eating the bark and restoring soil nutrients.
 As trees fall, this creates further food and habitat for birds and insects.

-The bison will be European bison, the largest land mammal in Europe, and will likely be flown into the UK from Poland or the Netherlands where successful re-introductions have already been implemented.
-They are known as a ‘keystone’ species, and will help to restore the natural processes of nature that would have occurred thousands of years ago.
+The bison are the European subspecies, the largest land mammal in Europe, and reintroductions have already been successfully implemented in Poland and the Netherlands, already bringing the species back from immediate vulnerability.
+They are known as a ‘keystone’ species, and help to restore natural processes that would have occurred thousands of years ago.

 You can learn more about rewilding as a solution from our Planetary experts under our learn tab!